jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 ### Qlik Sense Scalability Tools <i class="fas fa-tools fa-xs" title="Tooling | Pre-Built Solutions"></i>

-The last project that we will review is the [`Qlik Sense Scalability Tools`](https://community.qlik.com/t5/Qlik-Scalability/Qlik-Sense-Scalability-Tools/gpm-p/1490846).
+The last project that will be reviewied is the [`Qlik Sense Scalability Tools`](https://community.qlik.com/t5/Qlik-Scalability/Qlik-Sense-Scalability-Tools/gpm-p/1490846).
 This is a project created by Qlik's Performance and Scalability team within R&D. It is an open source release of one of the key pieces of tooling that Qlik's R&D team uses to test scalability and performance of Qlik Sense Enterprise.
 It is a compiled project using the .NET SDK to:

 1. open apps
 2. (optionally) pre-cache the visualizations on the app's sheets
 3. (optionally) pass selections

-While the Scalability Tools package is _primarily_ used for scale testing Qlik applications, it does allow for command line execution which means that it can be used for cache warming activities.
+While the Scalability Tools package is _primarily_ used for scale testing Qlik applications, it does allow for command line execution, which means that it can be used for cache warming activities.
 When using this approach, the administrator needs to ensure that the user/users being simulated both has/have a license assigned to them and the required permissions to open the app using security rules (and section access if used).

 #### Usage